Daemon-Macklin/ToDoListApp/README.md

 and searching though the users activity list.

 ## Removing and Updating an Activity
-When viewing a Activity it will be possible to either remove or Mark the activity as done by simply pressing the button.
+When viewing an Activity it will be possible to either remove or Mark the activity as done by simply pressing the button.
 When removing the activity is simply removed from the users to do arraylist and Java handles the rest.
 When Marking an activity as read the programme changes the isFinished variable from false to true.

 ## Data Structure
 The Data structure uses a simple ArrayList to store Users.
-The activates are stored in each users Object along with their other information.
+The activities are stored in each users Object along with their other information.
 This makes it easy to access the Users to do list and also ensure other users don't have access to another users to do list.
 The only way to access a users data is to be signed in, or by manually